- > Is now a good time to buy an Apple Watch?

 You can pick up the Apple Watch SE, Series 6 and Series 3 direct from Apple.
 Prices start at £199/$199 and top out at £1,449/$1,499 for the luxury models (such as the Apple Watch Hermès, Silver Stainless Steel Case with Single Tour Deployment Buckle).

 You can also buy the Apple Watches from third-party retailers, such as John Lewis, Currys, Argos and Very.
 These sellers may still offer models which Apple itself has stopped selling, such as the Series 5, although stock is likely to be limited.

-Because of this it can actually be really difficult to get a reasonable idea of what an Apple Watch might cost you.
-Sure you can get an Apple Watch 3 for £199, but what if you wanted the Apple Watch 6 with a nice leather strap?
-How much would that cost you.
+Because of this it can actually be difficult to get an idea of what an Apple Watch might cost you.
+Sure, you can get an Apple Watch Series 3 for £199/$199, but what if you wanted the Apple Watch 6 with a nice leather strap?
+How much would that cost you?

 Prices for the Apple Watch Series 3

 Not too many options here.
 The Series 3 is available in aluminium only, in a silver or Space Grey finish, with a white or black strap.